MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 **The call disconnected and the customer received a new link to join the call.
 When they select the link, they view the “Call ended” page instead of joining the new call.
 How can they join the new call?**

 Your customer must fully close the app and select the new link again.
-If they have Google Chrome or Microsoft Edge set as their default browser on their Android mobile device, they might have an extra step to join the call.

 |     User action    |     Next step   |
 |-----------------------------------------------------------------|--------------------------------------------------------------------------|